nuxeo-sandbox/nuxeo-tools-cloudformation/README.md

 # Nuxeo templates for Amazon CloudFormation

-Those templates will deploy Nuxeo architectures on CloudFormation.
+These templates will deploy a single Nuxeo instance with CloudFormation.

+This Nuxeo environment is for demonstration and evaluation purposes only.
+It is not intended to be used for Production.

 ## Templates list